vinsonchuong/heliograph/README.md

 run()
 ```

+`consume` returns a promise that resolves when the iterator ends and rejects
+if it throws an error.

 #### `filter(include)(iterator)`
 Return a new async iterator whose items are items from the given iterator that
 evaluate to `true` when passed to the given inclusion function.